amvro23/adsorption/README.md

 ```Python
 kinetic.set_inlet()
 ```
 Adjust the values of x and y parameters according to your experimental results (the default values are the following).
+The csv file 'adsorption_kinetics.csv' can be found in the following link: https://github.com/amvro23/Essentials_of_Chemical_Engineering/tree/master/Adsorption%20Processes
 ```Python
 df_kin = pd.read_csv('adsorption_kinetics.csv')
 x = df_kin.loc[:, 'minutes'].values